Hitachi (Australian train): Retirement

 In September 2008, Transport Safety Victoria withdrew the remaining trains from service due to concerns over corrosion around the doors and floor.
 A series of tests were carried out before the trains were sent to Ballarat North Workshops for repair work.
 It was decided to proceed with the repairs, costing approximately $2 million, because the trains were required for a new timetable starting in November 2008.

 In April 2014, a farewell tour for the Hitachi trains was held, organised by Elecrail in cooperation with Metro Trains.
 The tour encompassed the Craigieburn, South Morang and Sunbury lines.
 During the event, Public Transport Victoria confirmed that Hitachi trains would no longer be used in revenue service in Melbourne.

 M car (187M), as modified by the PTC, is on static display at the Newport Railway Museum.
-One 3-car set (3M, 304D and 178M) has been preserved by 707 Operations.
+One 3-car set (3M, 304D and 178M) has been preserved and is actively having works undertaken to restore it to a fully Operational standard by 707 Operations.
 M car (3M) has been preserved with its original unmodified cab, while M car (178M) has been preserved with a Connex refurbished cab.
-The remaining carriages were progressively sold or scrapped.
+1946T has been preserved in an Operational condition at the Mornington Tourist Railway.
+The remaining carriages were progressively sold to private owners or scrapped.